West Godavari district

-The West Godavari district is a coastal district in the Indian state of Andhra Pradesh with an administrative headquarters in Bhimavaram.
+West Godavari district is a coastal district in the Indian state of Andhra Pradesh with an administrative headquarters in Bhimavaram.
 As of the 2011 Census of India, the district has an area of 2178 km2 and a population of 1,779,935.
 It is bounded by the Krishna district and Bay of Bengal to the south, East Godavari district to the east, and Eluru district, Kolleru Lake and Upputeru Drain to the northwest.

 History

 The Eastern Chalukyas ruled coastal Andhra Pradesh from 700 to 1200 CE, with their capital in Vengi.
 Historical evidence of their rule has been found in the nearby villages of Pedavegi and Guntupalli (Jilakarragudem).
-Eluru then became a part of the Kalinga Empire until 1471 CE before conquest by the Gajapati Empire.
+Eluru then became a part of the Kalinga Empire until 1471 CE before the conquest by the Gajapati Empire.
 In 1515 CE, Sri Krishna Deva Raya captured it.
 After the fall of the Vijayanagara Kingdom, it was ruled by the Qutb Shahi Dynasty's Sultans of Golkonda.
-On 15 April 1925, the West Godavari District was formed with Bhimavaram as its headquarters, and all of the district offices and regional offices were centralized in Eluru.
+On 15 April 1925, the West Godavari District was formed with Bhimavaram as its headquarters, and all of the district offices and regional offices were centralised in Eluru.

 During the Madras Presidency in 1823, the District of Rajahmundry was created.
-It was reorganized in 1859 and bifurcated into the Godavari and Krishna districts.
-During British rule, Rajahmundry was the headquarters of Godavari district, which was further bifurcated into the East Godavari and West Godavari districts in 1925.
-When the Godavari district was divided, Kakinada became the headquarters of East Godavari and Eluru became the headquarters of West Godavari.
+It was reorganised in 1859 and bifurcated into the Godavari and Krishna districts.
+Kakinada became the headquarters of the Godavari district, which was further bifurcated into the East Godavari and West Godavari districts in 1925.
+When the Godavari district was divided, Eluru became the headquarters of West Godavari.
 After the 4 April 2022 bifurcation for a separate Eluru district, Bhimavaram became the new headquarters of the West Godavari district.

 Geography

 The district occupies an area of 7742 km2.
-The district is bounded by the East Godavari district on the North, Eluru district on the Northwest, Kakinada district on the Southeast, Krishna district on the Southwest. and Bay of Bengal on the south.
+The district is bounded by the East Godavari district on the North, Eluru district on the Northwest, Konaseema district on the Southeast, Krishna district on the Southwest. and Bay of Bengal on the south.
 The Godavari River flows on the east, while the Tammileru River and Kolleru Lake separate it from the Krishna district on the west.